Backyard Dirt Bike Track

 Dirt for your MX track:

-Be sure to ask if delivery is included in the quoted price and it's a good idea to over-order a bit because if you end up needing just a few more yards of dirt you'll have to pay the delivery charge again.
-Plus, the dirt on the track ends up getting compacted and will need to be topped off so the extra dirt gets used eventually.
+Be sure to ask if delivery is included in the quoted price and it's a good idea to over-order a bit because if you end up needing just a few more yards of dirt, you'll have to pay the delivery charge again.
+Plus, the dirt on the track ends up getting compacted by the bikes and will need to be topped off so the extra dirt gets used eventually.
 Go for screened dirt.
-Buying unscreened "fill" dirt might save you a few dollars, but you'll pay for it in the end with the expense and aggravation of punctured tires when your dirt bike lands on the submerged pieces of concrete blocks, wood and/or metal.
+Buying unscreened 'fill' dirt might save you a few dollars, but you'll pay for it in the end with the expense and aggravation of punctured tires when your dirt bike lands on the submerged pieces of concrete blocks, wood and/or metal.
 Buried debris can also increase the possibility of an accident.
 If you're going to move the dirt with a wheelbarrow and five-gallon pail instead of a machine, unscreened dirt is a lot harder to shovel and doesn't fit well in five-gallon pails like screened dirt does.
-Most tracks are built at the back of the house so make sure there is access for the dump truck to get as close as possible to the track area to keep manual labor to a minimum.
-If he has to drive across the lawn, find out where your septic tank, well, and leach fields are.
+Most homeowner tracks are built at the back of the house so make sure there's access for the dump truck to get as close as possible to the track area to keep manual labor to a minimum.
+If they have to drive across the lawn, find out where your septic tank, well, and leach fields are.

 How to convert cubic feet to cubic yards:

 - Measure your area.
 Lets say you want to build a small motocross jump that's 8' long by 4' wide by 2' tall.